 The top two images below were made using computer-generated white noise via a microphone switch-box with a computer interface, but the passband was clearly visible by simply blowing on the mic (as shown in the third image).
 Click images to view at full size.

-BTW, the microphone switch-box I built allows me to use an MD-100 microphone with either my Yaesu FT-990 or the uBitx at the flip of a switch – it contains a mic preamp to properly drive the uBitx with the MD-100 (the uBitx hits about 15 watts pep with the finals running at 13.8V).
-The WV group on 3831 claims the uBitx sounds as good as the Yaesu.
+BTW, the microphone switch-box I built allows me to use an MD-100 microphone with either my Yaesu FT-990 or the uBitx at the flip of a switch – it contains a mic preamp to properly drive the uBitx with the MD-100 (the uBitx hits about 15 watts pep with the RF finals running at 13.8V, and about 45 watts pep with the finals running at 18V).
+The WV group on 3831 claims the uBitx sounds as good as my Yaesu FT-990.